cysouw/diathesis/text/c03_prepositions.md

 ### [ NAp | NAD ] *für* Benefactive raising {#sec:prepositions-benefactive-dative}

 The alternation of a dative with a *für* prepositional phrase is very widespread [@next a,b].
-It can be used with verbs that can be performed on behalve on somebody else "nach deinem Wunsch" (benefactive/dativus commodi).
+It can be used with verbs that can be performed on behalf of somebody else "nach deinem Wunsch" (benefactive/dativus commodi).
 In German grammar it is sometimes referred to as a 'free dative' because it can be easily dropped completely.
 As Eisenberg [-@eisenberg2006a: 298] remarks, it is widespread, but cannot be used with all verbs and is thus a device for the subclassification of verbs.

 ::: ex
 a.
 Ich koche dir eine Suppe.